 If you have pain:

-Call your dentist now or seek immediate medical care if:
+Call your dentist or nurse care line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your dentist if you have any problems.
+Watch closely for changes in your health, and be sure to contact your dentist or nurse call line if:

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.